Headwater Forest Program Manager

-The Tuolumne River Trust is staffed by great people who want to see the Tuolumne River, its watershed, and its surrounding communities thrive.
-The Tuolumne River Trust has an immediate opening for the newly created Headwater Forests Program Director.
-The HF Program Director will lead the team’s efforts to expand and oversee TRT’s forest restoration program in the upper Tuolumne Watershed, primarily on Stanislaus National Forest land and adjacent private lands.
-The Program Director will play a central program and team management role, as well as work closely with project partners to secure funding, manage grants, supervise contractors, and implement projects.
-This individual will possess a strong understanding of sustainable forestry practices, national forest management policies, and a passion for ecological forest and watershed restoration.
+The HF Program Manager will manage TRT’s forest restoration program in the upper Tuolumne Watershed, primarily on Stanislaus National Forest land and adjacent private lands.
+The Program Manager will play a central program role, as well as work closely with project partners to secure funding, manage grants, supervise contractors, and implement projects.
+This individual will possess an understanding of sustainable forestry practices, national forest management policies, and a passion for ecological forest and watershed restoration.
 At home among the trees, in nature, and with fellow environmentalists, the right candidate will be equally interested in building collegial and productive working relationships with foresters, loggers, landowners, scientists, and agency representatives, especially employees of the U.S. Forest Service and Tuolumne County.
-A strong advocate for innovative forest management in the forestry community, the HF Program Director is a thoughtful advisor, informing program initiatives, project prioritization and selection, and sharing metrics and analysis from the forest landscape.
+A strong advocate for innovative forest management in the forestry community, the HF Program Manager is a thoughtful advisor, informing program initiatives, project prioritization and selection, and sharing metrics and analysis from the forest landscape.

 Duties and Responsibilities

-• Develop, support, and oversee implementation of ecological forest restoration projects, including commercial and non-commercial thinning, reforestation, and prescribed fire to meet ecological and budget goals within project timelines.
+- Oversee implementation of ecological forest restoration projects, including commercial and non-commercial thinning, reforestation, and prescribed fire to meet ecological and budget goals within the project

-• Supervision of contractors, including log/timber operators, forestry consultants, and field crews.
+- Supervision of contractors, including log/timber operators, forestry consultants, and field

-• Contract management, including developing, negotiating, awarding, and administering contracts and timber sales.
+- Contract management, including developing, negotiating, awarding, and administering contracts and timber